 These are not the only devices on the market today – other readily available smart glasses include the Recon Jet and Vuzix M100, among others – but we felt that these three devices warranted investigation for our development of next-generation learning applications.

 Having tried all three, we’re most interested in the potential of the R-6 (provided that the aforementioned issues can be resolved) but mostly test on the Moverio.

-Of course, as all three support Android, we largely test on tablets and smartphones before deploying to glasses for field testing.
+As all three support Android, we test on tablets and smartphones before deploying two glasses for field testing.